Buttyx/porp-2015/README.md

 ### Technology
 The MEAN stack represents the basis technology stack on which the tool has been build.
 The [MEAN.JS](http://meanjs.org/) solution has been chosen for the implementation.

+### How to install it
+As the tool has been buidl with MEAN.JS, please follow the its ['getting started'](http://meanjs.org/docs.html#getting-started) documentation to install and run ti.

 ### Authors
 [Xavier Butty](buttyxavier@gmail.com)
 [Thomas Stuber](tstuber@gmail.com)